Fritz Essenfelder

 Frederico Fernando Essenfelder (23 June 1891 – 27 February 1952), also known as Fritz Essenfelder, was an Argentine football player who settled in Brazil.
-Essenfelder played as a midfielder between 1909 and 1917.
-He was also the founder of the Coritiba Foot Ball Club, which he established in 1909.
+He was one of the founders of Coritiba Foot Ball Club in 1909.
+He played for the team from 1909 to 1917.

 Early life

 Essenfelder was born in Buenos Aires, Argentina, of German origin.
 His family migrated to Curitiba in 1909 where he joined a team called Clube Ginástico Teuto-Brasileiro.

-The football team Fritz created was called the 'Coritiba football club'.
+The football team Fritz created was called the 'Coritiba Foot Ball Club'.
 Fritz was chosen to be the captain because of his leadership skills.

-Essenfelder was the champion of Paraná state, winning Curitiba's first title in 1916.
+Essenfelder was the champion of Paraná state, winning Coritiba's first title in 1916.